10 best sunscreen for babies and toddlers recommended by mums in 2025

 Best for older children

-For anyone with fussy kids that hate having sun cream applied (isn't this all kids?) a once-a-day sunscreen like this one is a good choice.
+For anyone with fussy kids who hate having sun cream applied (isn't this all kids?), a once-a-day sunscreen like this one is a good choice.
 Riemann P20 Suncare For Kids 50+ has a four-star UVA protection and factor 50 SPF and protects your child for up to 10 hours.
-This makes it a good option for school-aged children too, as they won't have to remember to reapply it themselves throughout the day.
-Bear in mind on swim-days it will only last three hours in water though.
+This makes it a good option for school-aged children, too, as they won't have to remember to reapply it themselves throughout the day.
+Bear in mind on swim days; it will only last three hours in the water, though.

-This is a gentle cream that's fragrance-free, and reviewers say the scent is nice.
-It is specially developed for children's sun-sensitive skin, but has more of an oily texture than most of the creams on this list.
-Our mum tester Salina describes it as a really lovely cream that makes application quick and easy with its handy pump.
-She assures us that there are no horrid smells, and that she didn't find it to be tacky or sticky like some sun creams.
-Mum tester Alexia also says the cream soaks and rubs into the child’s skin easily, and mum Natasha agrees that the texture and smell is nicer than the average sun cream.
+It is a gentle cream that's fragrance-free and is specially developed for children's sun-sensitive skin, but it has more of an oily texture than most of the creams on this list.
+Our mum tester, Salina, describes it as a really lovely cream that makes application quick and easy with its handy pump.
+She assures us that there are no horrid smells and that she didn't find it to be tacky or sticky like some sun creams.
+Mum tester Alexia also says the cream soaks and rubs into the child’s skin easily, and mum Natasha agrees that the texture and smell are nicer than the average sun cream.
 She also appreciates the lack of white marks when applying and the fact that it spreads easily.

 All of our mum testers agree the product is a bit on the expensive side, which they found to be off-putting initially.
-However, Salina says though it’s quite pricey when compared with a lot of creams, it does seem to last due to the good coverage and only needing one application.
-One thing to watch out for is that the cream can stain, leaving yellowish arks on your kids' clothes, so avoid dressing your little one in white clothing after applying.
+However, Salina says that though it’s quite pricey compared with a lot of creams, it does seem to last due to the good coverage and only needs one application.
+One thing to watch out for is that the cream can stain, leaving yellowish marks on your kids' clothes, so avoid dressing your little one in white clothing after applying it.

 Read our full P20 SPF50+ Suncare for Kids review